Credits: 1 to 3. Open only to selected undergraduate students.

 Social Foundations of Education

-A study of the educative effects of social structures, social values and issues involved in appraising these effects, and the resulting social demands upon schools.
+The educative effects of social structures and social values and the issues involved in appraising these effects, including the resulting social demands upon schools.
 (S)

 Sociological and Historical Foundations of Education

-Credits: 3; Prereq: permission of department representative for freshman/sophomore-level students.
+Credits: 3; Prereq: department permission for freshman/sophomore-level students.

 A sociological and historical analysis of schooling in American society.
 Aims of education are examined in relation to social structures, institutions and values; subcultures; social stratification; school law; and democracy and the sociology of the teaching profession.